-Now the dogmas are permanent in their meaning because they are not just data but expressions of truths and, indeed, of truths that, were they not revealed by God, could not be known by man.
+Now the dogmas are permanent in their meaning because they express are not just data but expressions of truths and, indeed, of truths that, were they not revealed by God, could not be known by man.
 Once they are revealed and believed, they can be better and better understood.
 But that ever better understanding is of the revealed truth and not of something else.

 Nor is this opposed to the historicity of the dogmas.
 For dogmas are statements.
 Statements have meaning only within their contexts.
-Contexts are ongoing, and ongoing contexts are related principally by derivation and by interaction.
-Truths can be revealed in one culture and preached in another.
-They may be revealed in the styles and fashion of one differentiation of conscious ness, defined by the church in the style and fashion of another differentiation, and understood by theologians in a third.
-What permanently is true, is the meaning of the dogma in the context in which it was defined.
-To ascertain that meaning there have to be deployed the resources of research, inter-pretation, history, dialectic.
+Contexts are ongoing, and ongoing by contexts are related principally by derivation and interaction. preached Truths can be revealed in one culture and taught in another.
+They may be revealed in the style and fashion of one differentiation of consciousness, defined by the church in teamother the style and fashion of another differentiation, and understood by theologians in a third.
+What permanently is true, is the meaning of the tagt dogma in the tond context in which it was defined.
+To ascertain that meaning there have to be deployed the resources of research, interpretation, history, dialectic.
 To state that meaning today one proceeds through foundations, doctrines, and systematics to communications.
 Communications finally are to each class in each culture and to each of the various differentiations of consciousness.
+48 d 53

-The permanence of the dogmas, then, results from the

-fact that they express revealed mysteries.
-Their historicity, on the other hand, results from the facts that (1) statements have meanings only in their contexts and (2) contexts are ongoing and engoing contexts are multiple.
+The permanence of the dogmas, then, results from the fact that they express revealed mysteries.
+Their historicity, on the other hand, results from the facts that (1) statements have meanings only in their contexts and (2) contexts are ongoing and ongoing contexts are multiple.

 What is opposed to the historicity of the dogmas is, not their permanence, but classicist assumptions and achievements.
-Classicism assumed that culture was to be conceived not empirically but normatively, and it did all it could to bring about one, universal, permanent culture.
+Classicism d All assumed that culture was to be conceived not empirically but normatively, and it did all it could to bring about one, universal, permanent culture.
 What ended classicist assumptions was critical history.
 What builds the bridges between the many expressions of the faith is a methodical theology.